-Once you have completed this form, please email via secure email arrangements to: prevent@leeds.gov.uk and nectu.fimu@westyorkshire.pnn.police.uk
+Once you have completed this form, please email via secure email arrangements to: prevent@leeds.gov.uk and finale.gov.uk.

 All public sector organisations (including schools) have appropriate email security in place.
 Please contact prevent@leeds.gov.uk if you wish to refer from outside this sector.